Schur–Weyl duality: Proof

 which is the semisimple decomposition as a $\operatorname{GL}(V)$-module.

 Generalizations

 The Brauer algebra plays the role of the symmetric group in the generalization of the Schur-Weyl duality to the orthogonal and symplectic groups.
+The generalization to mixed-tensorial representations of general linear groups involves the Walled-Brauer algebra.

 More generally, the partition algebra and its subalgebras give rise to a number of generalizations of the Schur-Weyl duality.